nickywesty/Microbot-Hub/src/main/resources/net/runelite/client/plugins/microbot/wildernessagility/docs/README.md

   - `Agility Fc`
   - `Free Agility`
 - Start script during active mass runs
-- Monitoring is still strongly recommended as PKers may appear
+- Monitoring of your character is still strongly recommended as PKers may appear

 ---

-## Solo Running
+## Escape Settings

-- Provides basic functionality only
-- No PK detection or avoidance currently implemented
-- If attacked, you must handle the situation manually
+- Leave course at Health % will force the player to the nearest bank when uner the threshold
+- If phoenix necklace expires  (and toggeled on) player will leave course, enable player monitor, and logout or world hop/bank

 ---

 ## In Development

-- Anti-PK detection and escape logic
-- Improved integration with Break Handler and Potion Manager
+- Idk what now?

 ---

 ## Known Issues

-- Occasional failure to leave the Friends Chat during world hop stage
-- Break Handler incompatibility
-- Some features still experimental and may behave unexpectedly
-- Error withdrawing Ice Plateau TP during re-banking.
+- Sometimes banking just fails?
+It retries until it gets it right though so not a huge deal still weird though.

 ---